NikolasMelui/nikolasmelui-nodejs-boilerplate/README.md

 ## Makefile

-All of the npm scripts is in the Makefile, so you can us it
+All npm scripts are in the Makefile, so you can use it:

 ```bash
 make <your_command>